Bluefins 15yrs+ Retention Trend (2021–2025)

 expanded opportunities for swimmers ready for higher-level training

-Combined with reduced dropout during GCSE/college years and a culture that supports long-term ambition, this explains the significant growth seen in 2025.
+This ensured transitions were sustainable and appropriate, rather than forced or accelerated.
+Combined with reduced dropout during GCSE and college years, this explains the significant growth seen in 2025.

-This pathway consistently retains swimmers who want structured training without performance-level commitment.
+This pathway continues to retain swimmers who want structured training without full performance demands.

-Growing from 2 to 9, this pathway offers:
+Growing from 2 to 9, the Fitness pathway provides:

 a pressure-free route